mindsung/json-fx/README.md

+**Note:** json-fx is in transition to a new and improved parsing engine.
+Additional reference documentation will be added prior to the 1.0 release.

 # json-fx
 **json-fx** is a JSON template syntax parser, ideal for transforming or querying JavaScript objects or JSON documents.
 It defines an intuitive syntax for expressing an output object as a function of one or more inputs.